 You kind of have to start a little further up the pencil to trim a good point.
 Whenever I just trimmed around the exposed wood part surrounding the lead point, I always got blunt leads.

-Make quick strokes going away from you with the knife.
-Rotate the pencil around clockwise as you trim.
 It might take some practice to get better at it.
 I was kind of timid at first because I didn’t want to accidentally break the leads.

 Sanding the Wood Area